 - Fil out / edit Proctor Instruction sheets

-- See which students have confirmed to write the exam at Access Service (with accommodations) or in-class (without accommodation)
+- See which students have confirmed to write the exam at SASS - Academic Accommodations (with accommodations) or in-class (without accommodation)

 CSLIS is proud to provide the sign language interpretation services in both American Sign Language (ASL) and Langue des signes Québécoise (LSQ).

-For centralized sign language service requests please complete and email the CSLIS form to the attention of adapt@uOttawa.ca and include CSLIS in the subject head of your email.
-You will be contacted shortly thereafter.
+For centralized sign language service requests please complete and email the CSLIS form to the attention of adapt@uOttawa.ca and include CSLIS in the subject line of your email.

 Download the Request for Centralized Sign Language Interpretation Service form (PDF)